KruskalLin/Autocalibration/README.md

 ## Optimization

 We use [Hyperopt](https://github.com/hyperopt/hyperopt) for based optimization algorithms because the projection and cost calculation process is not explicitly convex and differentiable.
-A approximate training detail for three rotation parameters:
+An approximate training detail for three rotation parameters:

 |  **Method**   |  Bayesian Optimization | Stimulated Anneal |
 |  ----  | ---- | ----  |